-- All of our extra-curricular activities and school visits are open to all our pupils, including our before-and after-school clubs. - All pupils are encouraged to go on our trips and visits - All pupils are encouraged to take part in sports day/school plays/special workshops, etc. - No pupil is ever excluded from taking part in these activities because of their SEN or disability. - We will always consider what is safe and work within recommended ratios, to keep all our children and staff safe.
+- All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs. - All pupils are encouraged to go on our trips and visits - All pupils are encouraged to take part in sports day/school plays/special workshops, etc. - No pupil is ever excluded from taking part in these activities because of their SEN or disability.